syncopika/piano_roll_browser/README.md

 ### current next steps:
 still need to delete instruments.
-be able to start playback at a certain measure.
+be able to start playback at a certain measure. (mostly done)
 be able to toggle onion skin?

 ### features I would like to implement: